 For more information see the Disaster Resistant Communities Group website.

 As of 10/15 this continues to be a valid website with current info on classes available in the coming months that may be of interest to you.

 Follow THIS LINK for an excellent article on the most important factor in surviving disaster: friends and neighbors.
 There you’ll find both the original NPR audio story as well as a full transcript with photos.

-This website is designed to help you prepare yourself, your household, and your block to be resilient in the event of a disaster–from a prolonged winter storm and blackout to a major earthquake.
-All the information you need is right here.
+These websites is designed to help you prepare yourself, your household, and your block to be resilient in the event of a disaster–from a prolonged winter storm and blackout to a major earthquake.

 For mental preparedness, read Unpacking for Disaster